nikkomiu/blog/content/guides/secure-debian/troubleshooting.md

 ```

 Now you can do what you need to do within your Debian OS.
 When you're done make sure to `exit` as you can't restart the
-machine from inside of a `chroot` session.
+machine from inside a `chroot` session.

 > **Note:** You can also provide a second argument for what command to run using `chroot`.
 For example, if the shell
-> in your current Linux distro doesn't exist inside of your Debian one you may need to add `bash` as an argument.
+> in your current Linux distro doesn't exist inside your Debian one you may need to add `bash` as an argument.